For example, we can get data in Microsoft Excel from a trading platform like thinkorswim using formulas like these:

 The second field, TIME_ZONE, defines the time zone used to adjust the current Windows time for functions like =DateTime().

 In our case, we use the 'Eastern Standard Time' time zone for the US market.

-If you get data from several world's markets, you may create different tables and specify different time zones.
+If you get data from several world's markets, you can create different tables and specify different time zones.

-For example, you may create tables like QuotesTOS_US or QuotesTOS_UK.
+For example, you can create tables like QuotesTOS_US or QuotesTOS_UK.